blakadder/templates/_templates/moes-3-way.markdown

 switchmode2 5
 setoption32 7
 ```

-To control the switch via MQTT you will need to monitor the Power1 state and send an ON/OFF as an event command.
-If the light is backwards toggle the Power1 eelay once on the Tasmota GUI to follow the light correctly.
-Power1 state should then follow the "light on" sensor after this.

 *Optional: A long press rule can be added to the rule3 if needed for switch2#state=3 for a long press action.*

 ### Sample Home Assistant Config